-There are no treatment algorithms to determine which migraine patient should be prescribed preventive headache medication.
-The choice of who qualifies for medication depends on the patient's age, medical and psychiatric comorbidities, and frequency and severity of the patient's migraine, as well as the patient's preference.
-Patients have to be willing to take daily medication (many are not).
+There is no algorithm to determine who is to go on preventive headache medication.
+The number of monthly headaches is one factor, along with comorbidities.
+Patients have to be willing to take daily medication (many do not want any daily meds).
 There is no absolute rule that applies to headache treatment.
-For a patient with 2 headaches a month that are severe, prolonged, and not relieved by drugs, preventive medicine might be used.
-On the other hand, for the person who has 5 headaches a month but can obtain relief from Excedrin or a triptan, preventive medicine may not be optimal.

-Comorbidities often determine which preventive medications are used.
-If a patient has hypertension, a medication for blood pressure will be used.
-When patients concurrently suffer with anxiety or depression, various antidepressants are utilized to manage the headache and mood disorder.
-We want to minimize medications and treating 2 conditions with 1 medication is ideal.
+For a patient with two headaches a month that are severe, prolonged, and not relieved by drugs, preventive medicine might be used.
+On the other hand, for the person who has five headaches a month, but can obtain relief from Excedrin or a triptan, preventive medicine may not be optimal.
+The choice of who qualifies for medication depends on the patient's age, medical and psychiatric comorbidities, and frequency and severity of the migraine, as well as the patient's preference.
+Comorbidities often determine which preventive meds are used.
+If a patient has HTN, a med for blood pressure will be used.
+When patients concurrently suffer with anxiety or depression, various antidepressants are utilized for the headache and mood disorder.
+We want to minimize meds, and treating 2 conditions with one medication is ideal.